Radial Transport in High-Redshift Disk Galaxies Dominated by Inflowing Streams: Streams

 After having discussed a specific example, we now focus on the statistical findings from the VELA disk galaxy sample.
 In Fig.~\ref{fig:stats}, the top, middle, and bottom rows, respectively, show $F_r$ (in units of $\mathscr{M}/t_{\rm dyn}$), $V_r$ (in units of $V_{\rm rot}$), and $M$ (in units of $\mathscr{M}$) as functions of $r$, in units of $R_\rmd$, for streams (left-hand panels), non-streams (middle panels), and all cold gas (right-hand panels), with the solid lines indicating the medians over the disk galaxy sample and the envelopes representing the $16^{\rm th}-84^{\rm th}$ percentiles.
 The results for the metallicity-based selection are shown in blue, while those for the streamline-based selection are plotted in green.
 Note that the $F_r$ and $V_r$ statistics for all cold gas (top and middle right-hand panels, respectively) are the same as those shown in Fig.~\ref{fig:stats_r}, re-plotted here for convenient comparison with the stream and non-stream statistics.

 Most panels show a large scatter in the plotted quantities.
 Nonetheless, the median trends are illuminating.
 For the metallicity-based selection, the mass in streams (non-streams) increases (decreases) with increasing $r$, with the median mass attaining a value close to $\mathscr{M}$ (zero) near $r=R_\rmd$.
 In the streamline-based selection, the scatter is larger.
 However, the median stream (non-stream) mass increases (decreases) with increasing $r$, attains a maximum (minimum) of $\sim \!
 0.4\ (0.6)\ \mathscr{M}$ around $\sim \!
 0.4\ R_d$, and then slightly decreases (increases) to $\sim \!
 0.3\ (0.7)\ \mathscr{M}$ near $r=R_\rmd$.
 Note that in the metallicity-based selection, the mass in streams (non-streams) dominates at large (small) $r$, with the median stream mass being greater than $0.5 \mathscr{M}$ for $r \gtrsim 0.5\ R_\rmd$.
 In the streamline-based selection, however, the mass in non-streams is greater than in streams (at least at the median level) at all $r$.
 Nevertheless, in both selections, the median non-stream flux is close to zero, and the median cold gas flux at large $r$ ($r \gtrsim 0.5\ R_\rmd$ in the metallicity-based selection and $r \gtrsim 0.3\ R_\rmd$ in the streamline-based selection) is dominated by the streams.
 At smaller $r$, the median stream flux tends to zero and is smaller than the median non-stream flux, such that the median cold gas flux, although very small, is dominated by the non-streams.
 The median stream $V_r$ is almost always negative, with typically larger magnitudes in the streamline-based selection than in the metallicity-based selection (the same is also true for the stream flux).
 The median non-stream $V_r$ is typically close to zero and smaller in magnitude than the median stream $V_r$, especially at large $r$.
 The median cold gas $V_r$ is always negative (also discussed in \se{stats}) but generally smaller in magnitude than the median stream $V_r$.
 This is expected as the cold gas $V_r$ is a mass-weighted average of the stream and non-stream $V_r$.
 From the median trends in $F_r$ and $V_r$, we conclude that, on average, the radial transport of cold gas in the VELA disk galaxy sample at large $r$ is dominated by the inflowing motion of recently accreted streams.
+These trends are also robust against the details of the feedback physics employed in the simulations, which we have verified by comparing these results with a newer generation of the VELA simulations \citep[][]{ceverino23} that uses the same set of initial conditions but has stronger stellar feedback (see Appendix~\ref{sec:A1}).